Questions and answers

 • The project is to be financed through public sector funds, private patrons, foundations and businesses.
 The financing plan envisages the canton covering the costs for the renovation of the Stettler Building and the costs that would have been incurred for the renovation of the Atelier 5 building.
 In addition, the canton is being requested to assume all the costs associated with inflation, as the Kunstmuseum Bern Foundation cannot bear this risk.
 Hansjörg Wyss, Chairman of the Wyss Foundation, is contributing CHF 30 million through his generous commitment: CHF 20 million for the new replacement building and CHF 5 million for upgrades to the visitor experience along Hodlerstrasse, in particular with the removal of the Metro Parking exit.
 He will provide another CHF 5 million subject to the condition that at least another CHF 7.5 million in private funds can be raised for the museum’s renewal.
 The financing plan anticipates contributions from private individuals, foundations and businesses amounting to CHF 52 million (including the contribution from Hansjörg Wyss).

 • In accordance with the financing plan, Canton Bern is being asked to cover costs amounting to a total of approx. CHF 95 million for the new building, the renovation of the Stettler Building and the Hodlerstrasse 6 property.
-This includes inflation of CHF 27 million until 2033.
+This includes inflation until 2033.
 The renovation of the Stettler Building is necessary independently of the “Kunstmuseum Bern of the future” project.
 The canton must only pay as much for the new building as it would have cost to renovate the Atelier 5 building.
 Furthermore, the canton is being requested to cover all costs related to inflation.
 The overall costs for the canton can be broken down in detail as follows: 40 million for the new building, 20 million for renovating the Stettler Building, 5 million in reserves, 3 million for relocating art during the period of closure, 27 million for inflation (2019-2033).
 For financial and practical reasons, it makes sense to carry out the renovation of the Stettler Building and the construction of the new building at the same time: this will allow us to use synergies and reduce the burden on residents.
 A construction site will only need to be set up once, and the Kunstmuseum will only need to be closed once.
 Once the construction work has been completed, the museum will be fully functional and accessible again.

 • Inflation has risen sharply between the feasibility study conducted in 2018 (index 99.7) and the cost calculations in the competition process in 2024 (index 113.7).
 When adjusted for inflation, the project that won the competition is within the target costs.
 Expected inflation until completion is estimated at 10%, which represents around 1% inflation per year.
 There were various scenarios for calculating inflation, each in the middle and upper band of price stability, i.e. between 1 and 2% annual inflation.
 If the forecast of 10% is correct, the overall costs for the renewal and expansion of the Kunstmuseum will amount to around CHF 147 million once construction is completed.
 The same inflation would apply to the renovation of the Atelier 5 building.
 However, the absolute amount that inflation would apply to would be lower.
 The costs for renovation without any additional benefits would only be around CHF 20 million lower for the canton than for the expansion project with the new building.